ermiaswalelgne/image-uploader/README.md

 The API has an http server

 ##  The Backend
- Start off by creating an HTTP server using the net/http package.
+ Starts by creating an HTTP server using the net/http package.

- All the soruces files are under src directory
+ All the sourece files are under src directory
 <ul>
-<li> To start the http server run `go run main.go` Thi will reun the server on localhost port 4550.
+<li> To start the http server run `go run main.go` This will run the server on localhost port 4550.
 To login to the system use  `http://localhost:4500/account `.
 This page have  have a loging form to authenticate users.
-For test purose username and password are hardcoded as testuser/secret
+For test purpose username and password are hardcoded as testuser/secret

-The login page has basic error handlng such as checking empty username and passowrd
+The login page has basic error handlng such as checking empty username and passowrds.

 <<li> Once the user has successfully login users acan upload images.
  The maximum image sie is set to 1MB, allowd image extentionas re JPG and PNG.